 Three sisters trace their family’s experiences with breast and ovarian cancer across generations.

 With an extensive history of breast and ovarian cancer in her family — dating to 1860 — and a breast cancer diagnosis of her own, Susan Winn decided to take action.
-She was connected with Henry Lynch, M.D., at Creighton University in Omaha, Nebraska, who studied the Winn family and seven other families, eventually isolating the BRCA mutation.
+She was connected with Dr. Henry Lynch, at Creighton University in Omaha, Nebraska, who studied the Winn family and seven other families, eventually isolating the BRCA mutation.

 Winn learned that her family had the most significant history of breast and ovarian cancer ever documented in the United States.
 She encouraged her daughters, Kathryn (Winn) Buckley, Bridget (Winn) Stillwell and Maureen (Winn) Boesen, to be tested for the BRCA gene.
 Bridget and Maureen tested positive.